TU-Berlin-DIMA/moodle-tools/docs/make_questions.md

 That is because the contents of the `alt` tag are used when exporting the quiz responses.
 If two questions or two answers just differ in the used image but not in the used text, it is not possible to distinguish the questions and/or answers when analyzing the responses.
 However, if each image uses a different description, then the image description can be used to distinguish the text.

+Furthermore, the order of the `alt` tag and the `src` tag must be as in the example.
+This is the order created by the Markdown converter.

 Inlining can theoretically lead to an XML file that exceeds the 20 MB file size limit.
 In this case, you should reduce the file size of the images.